 Linens and bedding

-Women’s shoes: great time to stock up.
+Women’s shoes: great time to stock up during these sales cycles.
 Remember that as an adult, your foot size doesn’t change, so if you have a particular brand and style of shoes that you like to keep one pair on hand every year, feel free to STOCK UP for years to come if you find them at a great deal!

 Christmas dinner items such as Egg Nog (eww gross!), deli platters, ham, instant potatoes, gravy mixes, rolls, frozen pies, cranberry sauce, Jello, and marshmallows.